-- i.
-Continue to build on the implemented customer service training program with a focus on inter-departmental communication - ii.
-Continue to improve offerings and participation in ECC's comprehensive compliance training program - D. Actualize, communicate, and ensure accountability in alignment with the College's commitment to diversity, equity, inclusion, and belonging, to better serve the diverse needs of our students, staff, faculty, and the community at large.
+- Continue to build on the implemented customer service training program with a focus on inter-departmental communication - Continue to improve offerings and participation in ECC's comprehensive compliance training program - D. Actualize, communicate, and ensure accountability in alignment with the College's commitment to positive campus community alliances, to better serve the diverse needs of our students, staff, faculty, and the community at large.

-- i.
-Develop and implement strategies that promote inclusivity and respect for students in our teaching, student-to-faculty interaction, classroom policies, and Divisional activities - ii.
-Continue to strengthen the DEI committee through the development of Committee by-laws, strategic appointments, and an organized structure of working groups and sub-committees - iii.
-Develop a sustainable process to capture and record all College-sponsored events, activities, initiatives, and professional development that are related to diversity, equity, and inclusion in an institutional archive - iv.
-Interpret and disseminate the findings of all assessments related to diversity, equity. and inclusion to guide the development of the College's DEI Efforts - v.
-Foster a climate of community and belongingness by guiding and advising students, staff, faculty, and the community at large on issues related to diversity, equity, and inclusion - vi.
-Develop an institutional DEI Plan that includes a sustainable implementation process and is aligned with the College's new 2024-2029 Strategic Plan

-E. Continue to foster institutional improvement through assessment, evaluation, systematic planning, and accountability processes.
+- Develop and implement strategies that promote inclusivity and respect for students in our teaching, student-to-faculty interaction, classroom policies, and Divisional activities - ii.
+Continue to strengthen the Campus Community Alliance (CCA) through the development of Committee by-laws, strategic appointments, and an organized structure of working groups and sub-committees - iii.
+Develop a sustainable process to capture and record all College-sponsored events, activities, initiatives, and professional development that are related to campus and community alliances in an institutional archive - iv.
+Interpret and disseminate assessment findings to guide the activities of the Campus Community Alliance - Foster campus and community alliances by guiding and advising students, staff, faculty, and the community at large on relevant issues - vi.
+Develop an institutional Campus Community Alliance (CCA) Plan that includes a sustainable implementation process and is aligned with the College's new 2024-2029 Strategic Plan - E. Continue to foster institutional improvement through assessment, evaluation, systematic planning, and accountability processes.

-- i.
-Ensure that Essex County College is in compliance with the newly revised Title IX and Office of Civil Rights regulations - ii.
-Continue refining the existing ECC Competency, General Education, and Program Assessment processes to include indirect assessment data and the ability to break out data by subpopulation - iii.
+- Ensure that Essex County College is in compliance with the newly revised Title IX and Office of Civil Rights regulations - Continue refining the existing ECC Competency, General Education, and Program Assessment processes to include indirect assessment data and the ability to break out data by subpopulation - iii.
 Expand the current program assessment process to develop and implement a process for standardizing and embedding assessment measures into the curriculum for mastery level courses - iv.
 Design and implement a sustainable portfolio assessment process for the following generalized programs, General Science, Social Sciences, and Health Sciences